Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

     CONFIG_OBJECT => {'prediction_interval': 0.95}
 );

+-- Create a table from the results
 CREATE OR REPLACE TABLE vancouver_anomalies AS (
     SELECT *
     FROM TABLE(RESULT_SCAN(-1))
 );

+-- Review the results
 SELECT * FROM vancouver_anomalies;
 ```